-Therefore, this region that we see here, this region consists of, in this two-dimensional sense consists of all the points in space that are closest to this point than they are to any of the other points.
-In so, in terms of lattice points closest to this lattice point than they are to any other lattice point, so therefore this is now the Wigner Seitz cell about this lattice point okay.

-So, this is so, that is all there is to, it is a straightforward the definition is now fairly straightforward.
-Now we understand what the definition is, with respect to the definition this is the diagram.
-This is the Wigner Seitz cell about this point.
-Clearly if you extend this to three dimensions, you will now have a point just the way you had this neighbour here, you will have a point at similar distance in front of the plane, plane of the board.
-And you will have a point at similar distance behind the plane of the board okay.
+So, therefore, this region that we see here, this region consists of in this two dimensional sense consists of all the points in space that are closest to this point than they are to any other points.
+So, in terms of lattice points closest to this lattice point than they are to any other lattice point.
+So, therefore this is now the Wigner Seitz cell about this lattice point.
+So, this is so that is all that is to it is a straight forward the definition is now fairly straight forward now you understand what the definition is with respect to the definition this is the Wigner Seitz cell about this point.

-And the please understand this is a two-dimensional representation here, so this looks like lines.
-If this were a three-dimensional representation these would-be planes.
-This would be a perpendicularly bisecting plane, so this would be a perpendicular bisector a plane that would be perpendicular to this board.
-Similarly, this would be a perpendicular bisector a plane that is perpendicular to this board.
-This would all be planes that are perpendicular to this board.
+Clearly if you extend this three dimensions you will now have a point, just the way you had this neighbor here, you will have a point at similar distance in front of the plane of the board and you will have a point at similar distance behind the plane of the board.
+And the please understand this is the two dimensional representation here.
+So, this looks like lines if this were a three dimensional representation these would be planes, this would be a perpendicularly bisector plane.
+So, this would be a perpendicular bisector a plane that would be perpendicular to this board.
+Similarly, this would be a perpendicular bisector a plane that is perpendicular to this board these would all be planes that are perpendicular to this board.